nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Advanced Error Messages

-1. Informing the User what is their specific issue with the command that they have inputted
+1. Informing the User what is their specific issue with the command that they have inputted.

-   1. Goal: Quality of Life for users to understand which part of the command they inputted wrongly so they don't have to waste time
+   1. Goal: Quality of Life for users to understand which part of the command they inputted wrongly so they don't have to waste time.

-   1. Planned Implementation example: Editing a contact with the same `NAME` and `NICKNAME` as a current contact will result in an error message: "This Contact already exists in the address book".
-This is not very clear and so in the future, we could show that current contact to the user and show them which fields are duplicated
+   1. Example 1: Editing a contact with the same `NAME` and `NICKNAME` as a current contact will result in an error message: "This Contact already exists in the address book".
+This is not very clear and so in the future, we could show that current contact to the user and show them which fields are duplicated.

+   1. Example 2: Executing this command `add n/John Doe th/johnny_9876_haha e/johnd@example.com ss/undergraduate 3 r/Admin r/President [nn/altName]` will output an error message saying invalid Role.
+Instead, should tell the user that the Role they implemented is `President [` which is not recognised as a role.

    1. Expected Outcome: Users will waste less time debugging their inputs, espeically for large address books.